Tech companies ask FCC to keep net neutrality rules

 The letter cited figures showing Americans spent $3.5 billion on Cyber Monday last year, a 10 percent increase over the previous year's peak online shopping day.

-The letter came about a week after Pai unveiled plans to dismantle the 2015 regulation that requires all internet content to be treated equally.
-In addition to banning broadband providers from "throttling" traffic, the rules also banned them from charging internet companies to access their customers faster than their competitors.
+The letter came about a week after Pai unveiled plans to dismantle the 2015 regulation that requires all internet content be treated equally.
+The rules banned broadband providers from "throttling" traffic.
+They also prohibited providers from offering so-called fast lanes to companies willing to pay extra to reach consumers more quickly than competitors.

 "An internet without net neutrality protections would be the opposite of the open market, with a few powerful cable and phone companies picking winners and losers instead of consumers," the companies said in the letter.